Kaesoron/RosdistantStudyApp/README.md

-This is an app for "Mobile development" course at Rosdistant.
+This is a simple mobile app for "Mobile development" course at Rosdistant university.
 Created in AndroidStudio using Java